 Magzalea Farm & Sanctuary started in 2002 as a Private family operated farm sanctuary.
 Founded and maintained for several years by the Exel Family, Mandy and Silas along with their 2 boys Isiah and Koda.
-As we have grown, we also found we needed to move as we outgrew our space.
-3 years ago we purchased 8.6 acres with a "fixer up'er" of a house, but the land and location was perfect for our goal.
+As we have grown, we also found we needed to move as we outgrew our space. in 2015 we purchased 8.6 acres with a "fixer up'er" of a house, but the land and location was perfect for our goal.
 A year later we were blessed with the purchase of the 84 acres next to us.
 We have since moved and are currently still rebuilding...
-We narrowed our focus on the care of handicapped, orphaned, elderly, and animals that require long term care and with special medical needs.
+We narrowed our focus on the care of handicapped, orphaned, elderly, and animals that require long term care or with special medical needs.
 The misfits of rescue if you will.
 The "unadoptables".
 Since that decision, we obtained 501(c)(3) non profit status and raise some funds through the sales of our all natural homemade products and through fundraisers.
 Still, the majority of the cost comes out of our own pockets.
 We certainly welcome any donations, which is the main reason for obtaining non profit status.
 Your generous donations will be tax deductible!
 We continue to look for creative ways to raise funds and share awareness.

 Though we wish we could take in every animal in need, we also know our limitations.
 We have helped many people re-home pets, but we do not adopt out from our sanctuary.
 We are happy to help in any way possible for the welfare of an animal and those that fall victim to difficult life scenarios.
 We are always available to answer questions or help people find the answers they need for their animals, after all, its all about them!

 We do allow visitors, but please, appointment only.